 - Traylor daguerreotype, 1849, the last known photo of Poe, taken three weeks before his death

 Note that where necessary, daguerreotypes have been “corrected” laterally.
 Daguerreotypes show laterally-reversed (or “flopped”) images.
 Everything in a daguerreotype was flipped: left was right and right was left.
 I have horizontally flipped images where necessary to show Poe’s face properly so that signs of age, stress and possible diabetes are oriented correctly — as if you were looking at the man.

 For a complete visual study of the author in art and photography, see Michael Deas’ Portraits and Daguerreotypes of Edgar Allen Poe (1989), presented online by the Edgar Allen Poe Society of Baltimore.

-UPDATE: as of March 25, 2015 (a little shy of three years since posted) “Genius, Gin and Glucose” has received 425 Facebook likes and logged 5,000 unique pageviews.
+UPDATE: as of January 1, 2022, “Genius, Gin and Glucose” has logged 25,000 unique pageviews.
 By far, it’s the most read piece of anything I’ve ever written.
 Thanks to all of the Edgar Allan Poe enthusiasts out there!